run2bizdocs/docs-1/en-us/docs/faq.md

     To enable the satisfaction survey, proceed as instructed below:

-    1. Create an e-mail template (the e-mail template must contain the following keyword: ${LINKPESQUISASATISFACAO})
+    1. Create an e-mail template (the e-mail template must contain the following keyword: ${LINKPESQUISASATISFACAO});
-    2. Access the CITSmart Parameters feature navigating through the main menu Parametrization > CITSmart Parameters.
+    2. Access the CITSmart Parameters feature navigating through the main menu Parametrization > CITSmart Parameters;
     3. The CITSmart Parameters screen will be displayed, click on the CITSmart Parameters Search tab;
     4. Search for the parameter "Send e-mail when running requests/incidents flows";
-    5. Select it.
+    5. Select it;
-    6. The parameter registry screen will be displayed according to the selected entry, on the Value field, insert the "Y" value to enact sending e-mails related to the service requests.
+    6. The parameter registry screen will be displayed according to the selected entry, on the Value field, insert the "Y" value to enact sending e-mails related to the service requests;
-    7. Click on the "Save" button to confirm the procedure.
+    7. Click on the "Save" button to confirm the procedure;
-    8. Access the request, incident and contract services for the business service Portfolio and Catalog Management > Portfolio and Catalog Management > Support Menu > Advanced Portfolio > Service Catalog > Next Service and technical service Portfolio Management and Catalog > Portfolio and Catalog Management > Support Menu > Advanced Portfolio > Service Catalog > Next Service and verify if the e-mail template that has been created is entered in the field "E-mail Template at Completion of Requests/Incidents"
+    8. Access the request, incident and contract services for the business service Portfolio and Catalog Management > Portfolio and Catalog Management > Support Menu > Advanced Portfolio > Service Catalog > Next Service and technical service Portfolio Management and Catalog > Portfolio and Catalog Management > Support Menu > Advanced Portfolio > Service Catalog > Next Service and verify if the e-mail template that has been created is entered in the field "E-mail Template at Completion of Requests/Incidents";
     9. When an e-mail notification is received warning the service request has been executed, a link to the satisfaction survey will be displayed.
 Clicking on the link opens a screen to evaluate the attendance.

 !!!
 Question "How to improve the performance of CITSmart Enterprise ITSM?"